How to Know if Embryo Transfer has Worked?

 Fatigue

 Have you ever been so tired during your period that you couldn’t get up from bed?
-That’s because the progesterone had soared in your blood, making you tired and dizzy.
+The progesterone had soared in your blood, making you tired and dizzy.
 Extreme tiredness is normal during pregnancy as the level of progesterone in the blood is very high.
 So, fatigue and dizziness can be pregnancy signs after embryo transfer.

 Nausea and vomiting

 Morning sickness and vomiting usually begin on the 8th week of pregnancy, not in the first two weeks after embryo transfer.
-So, nausea and upset stomach are not definite signs of successful implantation.
+So, nausea and upset stomach are not considered definite implantation symptoms.
 If the cause of your nausea is not anxiety or fertility drugs, you should contact your doctor.

 Bloating